arcticleo/reso_api/README.md

 ## Compatibility

-This gem should work with any RESO Web API compliant service, but these are those that have been confirmed.
+This gem should work with any RESO Web API compliant service, but these are those that have been confirmed to work.

 - [ListHub](https://www.listhub.com)